Google-TechX/software-development-studio/codelabs/04b-wiki-milestone-1/index.md

 [Flask routes](https://flask.palletsprojects.com/en/1.1.x/api/#url-route-registrations) requests to the correct function based on a set of rules.
 You have already defined a rule with the `@app.route("/")` decorator in your Flask app.

 An important feature of Flask routes are variable parts.
-These are defined with angular brackets (`<variable_name>`) and match any string without a slash (`/`).
+These are defined with angular brackets (`&lt;variable_name&gt;`) and match any string without a slash (`/`).
 You'll need to add a function and a route that contains a variable part for the page name.

 In addition to routes, you'll be using  [Flask templates](https://flask.palletsprojects.com/en/1.1.x/tutorial/templates/) in your wiki project.